solodev/cloud-documentation/src/My Profile/Security/index.md

 :--- | ---
 Current Password | Enter the current password.
 New Password | Enter the new password.
-Confirm New Password | Rewrite new password.
+Confirm New Password | Rewrite the new password.

 ## Confirm